How do you feel, when the time comes to ask for the sale?

 “Should we have a conversation about a proposal and working together?”

-They will have clarity, you will also have clarity, and you will know whether or not it’s worth your time to pursue the conversation with this person.
+They will have clarity, and so will you.
+And, you will know whether or not it’s worth your time to pursue the conversation with this person.

 They on their side, they’ll know whether or not they accept dealing with the problem a while longer, or instead get your solution.

-And in either case, whether it’s yes or no, you both know where you stand, you both know where you can now direct your attention and energy, instead of maintaining a conversation that doesn’t resolve and that just keeps getting more obtuse, complicated, and frustrating.
+And in either case, whether it’s yes or no, you both know where you stand.
+You’ll both know where you can now direct your attention and energy, instead of maintaining a conversation that doesn’t resolve and that just keeps getting more obtuse, complicated, and frustrating.

 When you ask for the sale, you’re doing everybody – yourself and your buyer – a favour.